Btsan/generate_tictactoe/example/README.md

 ## Example

-Usage of C++ generated data for implementing AI Tic-Tac-Toe agent.
+Usage of C++ generated data for implementing AI Tic-Tac-Toe agent in Python.

 ---